JuandRamosCh/XML_Metadatos_Extracter/README.md

 -The folder where the metadata text files will go has to be created before running the code

--When inputing the routes of the folders, it is not neccesary to change the "\"s.
+-When inputing the routes of the folders, it is not neccesary to change the slahes.
 You can copy and paste directly the route from the file exporer.